Speed limits in France: History and trends

 The urban speed limit was lowered from 60 to 50 km/h on 1 December 1990.

 In some cities, 30 km/h is being developed as a common speed limit in zone 30 to provide greater security with pedestrian and cyclists.

 A street with a 30 km/h speed limit in Bellerive-sur-Allier.

 A "Zone 30" zone near of Moulins-sur-Allier railway station.

 In 2005, a governmental report advised lowering the higher highway speed to 115 km/h in order to save fuel and reduce accident risks, but this proposal was badly received.
 Since 2002, the French government has installed a number of automatic radar guns on autoroutes, routes nationales, and other major thoroughfares.
-These are in addition to radar manned by the French National Police and the Gendarmerie.
+These are in addition to radar units operated by the French National Police and the Gendarmerie.
 The French authorities have credited this increase in traffic enforcement with a 50% drop in road fatalities from 2002 to 2006 (except on Motorways, where the fatalities rose by 15% between 2002 and 2006).